 Mentors, Supervisors, and faculty all provide frequent feedback to teacher candidates' regarding their performance both at the practicum site and at the Graduate School.
 Academic and professional expectations are evaluated by program faculty using the criteria in course syllabi and in the GSEC catalog, particularly in the items specified in the Student Professional Conduct Policy.
-In addition, teacher candidates will evaluate their professional practice at the Graduate School with the Professional Practice rubric, which is based on expectations of the profession detailed in the TCA.
+In addition, teacher candidates will self-evaluate their professional practice at the Graduate School with the Professional Dispositions and Expectations rubric.
+Faculty will also evaluate candidates using this rubric.
 Teacher candidate teaching competency is evaluated using the Teacher Candidate Assessment (TCA).
 In combination, these documents guide the assessments of teacher candidates' growth throughout the program and are the basis for providing explicit, timely, and detailed feedback to teacher candidates and determining, ultimately, whether teacher candidates successfully complete the program.
 In accordance with the Graduate School Professional Conduct Policies, the Secondary program has procedures for documentation, support, and accountability, which are designed to formalize a response in the event that a teacher candidate's performance fails to meet basic expectations (see below).
 In addition, the Graduate School's Professional Conduct Review Process is in effect and may be utilized if warranted.
 Please see the Graduate School's Academic Performance and Professional Conduct Policies for further information.